Marshall Lathrop Keniston

 Brief Life History of Marshall Lathrop

-When Marshall Lathrop Keniston was born on 8 June 1853, in Albany Township, Oxford, Maine, United States, his father, Samuel Ephraham Keniston, was 28 and his mother, Dorothy Files Edwards, was 19.
+When Marshall Lathrop Keniston was born on 8 June 1853, in South Oxford Territory, Oxford, Maine, United States, his father, Samuel Ephraham Keniston, was 28 and his mother, Dorothy Files Edwards, was 19.
 He married Mary Eliza McColister on 5 December 1874, in Lebanon, Grafton, New Hampshire, United States.
 They were the parents of at least 5 sons and 1 daughter.
 He lived in Plainfield, Sullivan, New Hampshire, United States in 1880 and Lebanon, Grafton, New Hampshire, United States for about 20 years.
 He died on 7 January 1934, in Ludlow, Windsor, Vermont, United States, at the age of 80, and was buried in Glenwood Cemetery, Lebanon, Grafton, New Hampshire, United States.

 Photos and Memories (0)